 Jonathan Wayne, Associate Professor / Faculty Coordinator

 Jonathan Wayne is a native Clevelander whose background in forestry and geology informs both his photographic and sculptural works.
 He received his Bachelor of Fine Arts in Photography from the Cleveland Institute of Art in 1988 and his Masters of Fine Arts in Studio Art from the Maine College of Art in Portland 2008.
 In addition to the 2011 Creative Workforce Fellowship Grant, he was a 1997 recipient of the Ohio Arts Council Individual Artist Grant and the 2007 Maine College of Art Roderick Dew Travel Grant.
-He also received a Golden Light Award for the Top 100 Photographers by the Maine Photographic Workshops in 1997.
+He has also received a Golden Light Award for the Top 100 Photographers by the Maine Photographic Workshops in 1997.
+Jonathan has been a full time photography instructor at Tri-C since 2003.

 Daniel Levin, Associate Professor (sabbatical)